-Every couple faces the same question multiple times over their marriage: should we get a divorce?
+Every couple faces the same question multiple times in their marriage: should we get a divorce?
 While many couples are able to fix their problems and repair their marriages, almost 41% of first-marriage couples end up divorcing, and this number raises to 60% if it is a second marriage.
-Effectively, 1 in 4 couples get divorced in the United States.
+Effectively, 1 in 4 couples gets divorced in the United States.

 So, what are the grounds for divorce in Illinois?
 Because divorce laws vary from state to state, it can be extremely confusing when it comes time to file for divorce.
-In certain states, such as California, some couples can qualify for same day divorces, while other states require couples to be separated for certain amounts of time before they are allowed to file for divorce.
-Having a qualified divorce attorney on your side can help with any questions or confusion you might have.
+In certain states, such as California, some couples can qualify for same-day divorces, while other states require couples to be separated for certain amounts of time before they are allowed to file for divorce.
+Having a skilled Orland Park divorce attorney on your side can help with any questions or confusion you might have.

 Facing the idea of divorce can be extremely isolating, especially for those that have not gone through divorce processes before.
-Having a good team on your side can make the difference in staying strong throughout your divorce and making sure you receive a fair divorce settlement.
-At Tommalieh Law, we know that our clients are going through the ringer emotionally, and always do our best to ensure that we support as clients emotionally outside of the court room, as well in support their best interests inside mediation and court rooms.
+Having a good team on your side can make a difference in staying strong throughout your divorce and making sure you receive a fair divorce settlement.
+At Tommalieh Law, we know that our clients are going through the wringer emotionally, and always do our best to ensure that we support clients emotionally outside of the courtroom, as well in support of their best interests inside mediation and courtrooms.

-How Dong Does it Take to Get Divorced in Illinois?
+How Long Does it Take to Get Divorced in Illinois?

-Not all divorces takes this long however.
-Uncontested divorces do not have a waiting period, and can be finished in a matter of weeks or months, depending on the availability of court and hearing dates.
-You and your ex-partner may even qualify for a Joint Dissolution divorce, if you meet all required criteria for this divorce process:
+Not all divorces take this long, however.
+Uncontested divorces do not have a waiting period and can be finished in a matter of weeks or months, depending on the availability of court and hearing dates.
+You and your ex-partner may even qualify for a joint dissolution divorce if you meet all required criteria for this divorce process:

 - No children